datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 If you are not using tmux, you can open another ssh session to the server the run htop.
 Using htop, we can move around using the arrow keys, sort the processes by hitting F6, change the priority level using F8 and kill processes using F9.
 If you are using Mac and following these instructions on your local machine, you will need to run it using a super user (run `sudo htop`).
 In the next section We will learn how to connect to the web browser and use Jupyter as if it was running on your local computer.

-Since Jupyter was run using nice, all python scipts run in Jupyter will appear in blue on htop indicating that they are running at a lower priority (compared to green and red).
+Since Jupyter was run using nice, all python scripts run in Jupyter will appear in blue on htop indicating that they are running at a lower priority (compared to green and red).

 ## Connecting to the server using SSH Tunneling

 In this section we will learn how to connect to Jupyter notebook using SSH tunneling.
 While SSH tunneling might sound scary, the concept is very simple.
 Since Juptyer notebook is running on a specific port such as 8888, 8889 etc, SSH tunneling enables you to connect to the server's port securely.
-Since we are used to running Jupyter notebook on a specific port number, we can create a secure tunnel which listens on the the server's port (8888 for example) and securly forwards a port on our local computer on a specific port (8000 for example).
+Since we are used to running Jupyter notebook on a specific port number, we can create a secure tunnel which listens on the the server's port (8888 for example) and securely forwards a port on our local computer on a specific port (8000 for example).

 ### Mac or Linux